getsentry/sentry-docs/src/collections/_documentation/learn/scopes.md

 To learn what useful information can be associated with scopes see [the context documentation]({% link _documentation/learn/context.md %}).

-## Local Scope
+## Local Scopes

-We also have a function called `with_scope` which is also very helpful if you only want to send data with one specific event.
-In the following example we are using `with_scope` to attach a `level` and a `tag` to only one specific `captureException`:
+We also have support for pushing and configuring a scope in one go.
+This is typically called `with-scope` or `push-scope` which is also very helpful if you only want to send data with one specific event.
+In the following example we are using that function to attach a `level` and a `tag` to only one specific error:

 {% include components/platform_content.html content_dir='with-scope' %}

-While this example looks similar to `configure_scope` it very different, in the sense that `configure_scope` actually changes the current active scope, all successive calls to `configure_scope` will keep the changes.
+While this example looks similar to `configure-scope` it very different, in the sense that `configure-scope` actually changes the current active scope, all successive calls to `configure-scope` will keep the changes.

-While on the other hand using `with_scope` creates a clone of the current scope and will stay isolated until the function call is completed.
+While on the other hand using `with-scope` creates a clone of the current scope and will stay isolated until the function call is completed.
 So you can either set context information in there that you don't want to be somewhere else or create do not attach any context information at all